 The First Class train has 2 or 3 passenger cars with 64 seats each, and a dining car with meals and bar service.
 The Economy Class has 3 or 4 passenger cars with 68 seats in each car, and a "snack car" with fast food available.
 All the cars in both classes have air conditioning and heating system, reclining seats and ecological toilets.
 Every car has a porter to attend to the passengers.
 Smoking is prohibited on El Chepe.

 Buying Tickets for the Copper Canyon Railway

 During most of the year, you can purchase tickets at the train station on the day prior to traveling, or on the morning of your departure.
 If you are traveling around the Christmas or Semana Santa (Easter) holiday, it is advisable to book in advance.
-You can book through the website railnsw.com (select rail only reservations), or by contacting the railway line directly.
-You will need to pick up your tickets at the train station on the day of departure.
+Visit the Copper Canyon Railway official website for more information.